ABOUT PALOMAS, MEXICO

 Richard.
 "It is so much fun.

-We have been come here for years --
+We have been coming here for years --

 the guacamole is the best."